-We estimate that the net proceeds from the sale of 10,000,000 shares of our common stock that we are offering hereby at a public offering price of \$6.20 per share will be approximately \$58.4 million in the aggregate after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds will be approximately \$67.2 million in the aggregate after deducting expenses payable by us.
+We estimate that the net proceeds from the sale of \$60,000,000 of our common stock that we are offering hereby will be approximately \$56.5 million in the aggregate after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds will be approximately \$65.0 million in the aggregate after deducting underwriting discounts and commissions and estimated be approximately \$65.0 million in the aggregate after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

 We intend to use the net proceeds from the sale of our common stock to accelerate the remodeling of our restaurants to BKC's 20/20 restaurant image, to acquire additional franchised Burger King restaurants, and, to a lesser extent, to develop new restaurants and for other general corporate purposes.
-We are currently negotiating to acquire approximately 20 Burger King restaurants from another franchisee for a cash purchase price of between \$6 million and \$10 million.
-The consummation of this potential acquisition will be subject to a number of conditions including, among other things, the execution of definitive agreements.
+We are currently negotiating a non-binding term sheet to acquire approximately 20 Burger King restaurants from another franchisee for a cash purchase price of between \$6 million and \$10 million.
+The consummation of this potential acquisition will be subject to a number of conditions including, among other things, the execution of definitive agreements and our ability to finance the purchase price.
 There can be no assurance that we will consummate the acquisition for such purchase price or at all.
 In the event we complete this potential acquisition, we intend to use a portion of the net proceeds of this offering to fund the purchase price.